Sulib1515/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task20- Create a script that removes all letters c and C from input. task21- reverse its input. task22- displays all users and their home directories, sorted by users.
+task20- Create a script that removes all letters c and C from input. task21- reverse its input. task22- displays all users and their home directories, sorted by users. finds all empty files and directories in the current directory and all sub-directories